kmakedos/weather/README.md

 # weather
-A simple weather learning Go microservice
+A simple weather microservice on my way to learn Go